andot/hprose/README.md

-Oh: Open Hprose
+Hprose
 ===============

 *Hprose* is a High Performance Remote Object Service Engine.
-It is a modern, lightweight, cross-language, cross-platform, object-oriented, high performance, remote dynamic communication middleware. *Oh* means *Open Hprose*.
+It is a modern, lightweight, cross-language, cross-platform, object-oriented, high performance, remote dynamic communication middleware.

-*Oh* is very easy to learn and use. and powerful.
-You only need a little time to study, then you can use it to easily construct cross language cross platform distributed application system.
+*Hprose* is not only easy to use, but powerful.
+You just need a little time to learn, then you can use it to easily construct cross language cross platform distributed application system.

 Language support
 ----------------

-*Oh* supports many programming languages, for example:
+*Hprose* supports many programming languages, for example:

     * C++
     * .NET(C#, Visual Basic...)